paulzchen/paulzchen.github.io/README.md

 - [Heterogeneity in transmissibility and shedding SARS-CoV-2 via droplets and aerosols.](https://twitter.com/paulchenz/status/1383121971291037698?s=20)

 ## News

+October 2022 - Starting my postdoc.
+Feel fortunate and excited to be joining the Liu and Langer labs!

 August 2022 - Defended my PhD!
 I was awarded the Student Discovery Award by our department for my graduate research.